The Counteroffer Paradox: Why "Buying Back" Talent is a False Economy

 3. The “Band-Aid” Fix

-The raise buys your compliance, not your happiness.
-The frustration that led you to take my call—the micromanagement, the lack of new products, the territory size—will return in 90 days.
+The frustration that led you to take a headhunt call or apply to well placed ad was one of: the micromanagement, the lack of new products, the territory size too big, too small etc —will return in <90 days.

 Conclusion: